 But the highlight of the island’s fauna hidden beneath the surrounding sea.
-Along with a vibrant marine life, Menjangan diving site is also famous for its great visibility – around 50 meters on a clear day.
-Menjangan Island is uninhibited due to the lack of fresh water source, but it’s not without human activity.
+Along with vibrant marine life, the Menjangan diving site is also famous for its great visibility – around 50 meters on a clear day.
+Menjangan Island is uninhabited due to the lack of fresh water sources, but it’s not without human activity.

 Balinese Hindu built a number of temples in Menjangan Island and routinely hold religious ceremonies here.
 There are nine Hindu Temples on this island, with the most popular one is Segara Giri Kencana Temple.
 The temple has 15 meters tall Ganesha statue made from white stone.

 The underwater world around Menjangan Island is famous for its wall-diving.
 The underwater cliffs lie at a depth of 10 m to 50 m.
 They are covered with corals and overhangs.
 Beginners can choose to snorkel around the 10 meters-deep coastal bench.
 See a spectacle of batfish, blue starfish, and giant clams and living among the sandy rocks and hard corals.

 Further, from the coast, the reef drop-off provides a more exceptional variation of sea creatures.
 Soft corals are abundant and visitors can spot occasional sea turtles swimming.
 Close to the seabed.
 The dive spot here is called Coral Garden, located in the north part of the island.